Xerathe/Morrowind_Low-End_Modding_Guide_MWSE/README.md

 ### Instructions:
 - Download mods with [insert your preferred mod organizer] **I prefer Mod Organizer 2 (https://www.modorganizer.org/)*
 - Register Tamriel_Data BSAs
-- Fix all masters in Wrye Mash
+- Fix all masters in Wrye Mash (Click on plugin -> click on red/yellow master -> click on save)
 - Copy Mashed Lists from Morrwoind/Mopy/Extras to Morrowind/Data Files (or just find the option in Mash to create it automatically)
 - Merge Lists in Wrye Mash (RMB on Mashed/Merge List -> Import -> Merge Lists)
 - Configure the load order in MLOX